Here are my true life creative side hustles that helped me earn $2,912 last year!

 3. Taste Testings at a Food Development Center: $40

-What I got was two, half portions of a nonmeat patty (mildly warm) along with a glass of water.
+What I got was two half portions of a nonmeat patty (mildly warm) along with a glass of water.
 Yeah, not exactly lunch.
-I gave my opinions on texture, taste, after taste, expectations of product vs. its name, and what kind of product it is.
+I gave my opinions on texture, taste, aftertaste, expectations of product vs. its name, and what kind of product it is.
 It was easy, and I’d do it again (but pack a snack for after)

 4. Rebate Programs: $45

-It’s super easy to use, and sometimes great high-value coupons!
-It’s not just grocery coupons but lots of online options too, such as Best Buy, Apple Music, REI, PetSmart, eBay, etc. Since 2014 I’ve made $225, not bad!
-Check out ibotta and start saving for your next splurge!
+It’s super easy to use and sometimes great high-value coupons!
+It’s not just grocery coupons but lots of online options too, such as Best Buy, Apple Music, REI, PetSmart, eBay, etc. Since 2014 I’ve made $290.75, not bad!
+Sign up for ibotta and get $10 in welcome bonuses!

 5. Workplace Reward Programs – $175

-For my company’s program, I would log my daily steps, go through some health-related webinars, do planks as an office team, even eating more whole foods so I could earn points to get gift cards.
-Don’t be surprised if the gift cards are taxed, ask HR or check your pay stub to see for sure.
+For my company’s program, I would log my daily steps, go through some health-related webinars, do planks as part of a team, and even eating more whole foods so I could earn points to get gift cards.
+Don’t be surprised if the gift cards are taxed; ask HR or check your pay stub to see for sure.

-With my gift cards I would always get Target gift cards, so when I had to buy diapers it wasn’t such a huge bill.
-(A diaper trip could be anywhere from $50 to $100, so you always need to capitalize on deals, such as when you buy two, or spend $75 worth you get gift cards back).
+With my gift cards, I would always get Target gift cards, so when I had to buy diapers, it wasn’t such a huge bill.
+(A diaper trip could be anywhere from $50 to $100, so you always need to capitalize on deals, such as when you buy two or spend $75 worth, you get gift cards back).

 6. At Home Audio Transcription: $20

-Using the platform took a tiny bit of time getting used to but nothing crazy.
-I’m a decent typer, and you could earn on average $.50 per minute of audio transcribed.
+Using the platform took a tiny bit of getting used to but nothing crazy.
+I’m a decent typer, and you could earn, on average, $.50 per minute of audio transcribed.
 If you speak a foreign language, you can make a lot more.